sdm4fzi/prodsys/docs/index.md

 # Welcome to prodsys

-This is the documentation for the prodsys package.
-A package for modeling, simulating, and optimizing production systems.
+This is the documentation for the prodsys package, a package for modeling, simulating, and optimizing production systems.

 ## Installation